 Brainwaves

-However, it is worth knowing that we deal with an input that consists of many signals of different frequencies.
-The equipment should therefore filter them properly and split into separate bands.
-As a result we will get several graphs showing the time-varying signal that belongs to the appropriate frequency band.
-Each of such bands in this spectrum has its common name and – in simplified terms – we can distinguish various types of the so-called brainwaves:
+However, it’s important to know that we’re dealing with an input composed of multiple signals of varying frequencies.
+Thus, the equipment should appropriately filter these signals and segregate them into distinct bands.
+Consequently, we end up with several graphs displaying time-variable signals corresponding to the suitable frequency band.
+Each band in this spectrum is commonly named, and – in simplified terms – we can identify different kinds of these so-called brainwaves:

-delta waves (δ) - oscillate from 1⁄2 to 3 times per second, have a high amplitude and are dominant during the 4th phase of dreamless sleep (NREM);
+delta waves (δ) – fluctuating between 1⁄2 to 3 times per second, exhibit high amplitude and are predominant during the 4th phase of dreamless sleep (NREM);

-theta waves (θ) - oscillate in the range from 4 to 7 times per second and appear in deep meditation, hypnosis as well as when experiencing intense emotional states;
+theta waves (θ) – oscillate from 4 to 7 times per second and are present during deep meditation, hypnosis, and during intense emotional states;

-alpha (α) waves - oscillate in the range of 8 to 13 times per second and will be strengthened when we experience relaxation and calm concentration;
+alpha (α) waves – range from 8 to 13 times per second and are strengthened during relaxation and calm concentration;

-beta (β) waves - oscillate in the range from 12 to 28 times per second and indicate everyday life functioning (normal perception, mental effort);
+beta (β) waves – fluctuating between 12 to 28 times per second, they represent everyday functioning (normal perception, mental effort);

-gamma (γ) waves - oscillate in the range from 30 to even 100 times per second and signal movement, intense memory operation, as well as synthesizing sensory stimuli into conceptual content but in meditation they indicate high awareness and/or working with higher feelings.
+gamma (γ) waves – range from 30 up to 100 times per second, signaling motion, intensive memory operation, as well as integrating sensory stimuli into conceptual content.
+In meditation, they indicate high awareness and/or engagement with higher feelings.

-Of the listed above, alpha waves are the most known to the general public.
-Many books were written about them and at the end of the last millennium they were promoted as the key to quick memorization.
-We can experience alpha activity every morning (right after waking up) and evening (before going to bed) and also when we rest.
+Among the above, alpha waves are the most recognized by the general public.
+Numerous books have been written about them, and in the twilight of the last millennium, they were touted as the key to rapid memorization.
+Alpha activity can be experienced every morning (right after awakening) and evening (prior to sleep), as well as during rest.

-To talk about being in some state of the brainwaves is a simplification.
-When we look at the EEG record we see that there are signals from all of these bands.
-It happens, however, that some of them are dominant – either their amplitude is higher than it should be or their duration indicates a specific state of consciousness (e.g. in the case of the gamma range).
+Discussing brain states in terms of brainwaves is a simplification.
+Looking at an EEG record, we observe signals from all these bands.
+Occasionally, some signals dominate – their amplitude is either unusually high, or their duration points to a specific state of consciousness (like in the case of gamma range).

-Measuring brainwaves is carried out by adding up the amplitudes of signals belonging to all of the available bands within some time frame and calculating the average.
-It then becomes the base value against which the power of each separate band is reported.
+Brainwave measurement is performed by summing up the weighted amplitudes of signals belonging to all available bands within a certain time frame, and calculating the average.
+This average then serves as the baseline against which the power of each separate band is reported.

 Goal, means, methods

-The goal of my experiment was to test several popular meditation techniques and see which of them have the greatest potential for changing my state of consciousness.
+My experiment’s aim was to test several popular meditation techniques and discern which had the greatest potential to shift my state of consciousness.

-From a neuroscientific point of view, meditation practice is about inducing altered states of consciousness by changing the default balance of the nervous system’s activity.
-The most common purpose of meditation is transformation of perceptions associated with getting insight into the true nature of mind and reality.
-As a result, there may be permanent changes in the perspective of experiencing both oneself and the world.
+From a neuroscience perspective, meditation is about inducing altered states of consciousness by modifying the nervous system’s default activity balance.
+Meditation’s common goal is transforming perceptions to gain insights into the true nature of mind and reality.
+This process may result in enduring changes in how one experiences oneself and the world.

-I assumed that I will focus on three types of waves: alpha, theta and gamma.
-These are the signals in these frequency bands that will interest me because they indicate calming the mind (alpha), deep meditation (theta) and deep insight or higher feelings (gamma).
-If necessary, I will discredit the beta (wakefulness) and delta waves (deep sleep) to negatively score states of intellectual agitation or fatigue.
+My focus would primarily be on three types of waves: alpha, theta, and gamma.
+Signals within these frequency bands interest me as they indicate calmness of mind (alpha), deep meditation (theta), and deep insight or higher feelings (gamma).

-During my research I decided to do each of the following practices:
+For my research, I opted to undertake the following practices:

 - tantric practice with yidam and mantra,

-The first practice, breath counting, is a concentration exercise that consists of counting out exhalations or whole breaths from 1 to 10.
-It allows one to achieve a relative calmness of the mind and can be a prelude to following the breath.
+The first practice, breath counting, is a concentration exercise where one counts exhalations or complete breaths from 1 to 10.
+This method can induce relative mental calmness and is often a precursor to following the breath.

-Following the breath is a technique that leads to the achievement of the so-called access concentration (Pāli: upacāra samādhi).
-This kind of concentration leads to calming the mind (Pāli: samatha, Sanskrit: śamatha, Tibetan: shyiné) which opens the way to other practices and associated states of consciousness: meditative absorption (Pāli: jhāna, Sanskrit: dhyāna), mindfulness (Pāli: sati) which is the basis of insight (Pāli: vipassanā), as well as the methods of triggering pure awareness without a specific object.
+Following the breath is a technique that leads to achieving what is termed as access concentration (Pāli: upacāra samādhi).
+This type of concentration results in calming the mind (Pāli: samatha, Sanskrit: śamatha, Tibetan: shyiné), paving the way for other practices and associated consciousness states: meditative absorption (Pāli: jhāna, Sanskrit: dhyāna), mindfulness (Pāli: sati), the foundation of insight (Pāli: vipassanā), and the methods for triggering pure awareness without a specific object.

-Meditation without an object (also called objectless meditation or meditation without seed) is based on maintaining concentration without focusing on a single object or hopping between several objects of attention.
-It increases awareness and leads to insight quickly but can be difficult for beginners due to the ease of being absorbed by strings of thoughts.
-Its variant includes the practice of just-sitting (Japanese: shikantaza) known from the Soto school of Zen.
+Meditation without an object (also termed as objectless meditation or seedless meditation) involves maintaining concentration without focusing on a single object or hopping between several attention objects.
+It heightens awareness and leads swiftly to insight but can be challenging for beginners due to the ease of being ensnared by thought streams.
+One variant includes the practice of just-sitting (Japanese: shikantaza) from the Soto school of Zen.

-The Tibetan practice of yoga tantra (one of the classes of tantra in Sarma variant of Mahamudra) consists in calming the mind, adopting the right attitude, arousing the mind of awakening (Sanskrit: bodhicitta) and visualizing a meditative deity (Tibetan: yidam, Sanskrit: iṣṭadevatā) in close proximity.
-These stages are followed by the mantra phase, that is, the repetition of syllables related to the meditative aspect.
-Focus can be transferred between objects, which are, for example: the sound of the mantra, yidam qualities, relationship with the yidam, letters symbolizing the mantra (which is repeated aloud or in the mind).
-Practice ends by dissolving the yidam in oneself and/or dissolving all the phenomenal world.
+The Tibetan practice of yoga tantra (a class of tantra in the Sarma variant of Mahamudra) involves calming the mind, adopting the appropriate attitude, arousing the mind of awakening (Sanskrit: bodhicitta), and visualizing a meditative deity (Tibetan: yidam, Sanskrit: iṣṭadevatā) in close proximity.
+These stages are followed by the mantra phase, involving the repetition of syllables linked to the meditative aspect.
+Focus can shift between objects, such as the mantra sound, yidam qualities, and letters symbolizing the mantra (repeated aloud or mentally).
+The practice concludes by merging the yidam within oneself and/or dissolving all the phenomenal world.

-The last method tested is metta meditation also known as loving-kindness meditation or cultivation of benevolence (Pāli: mettā bhāvanā).
-After calming the mind for a while one works with an intention (that may be supported by visualization) in which the wishes are formulated for benefit and happiness of all beings which leads to awakening oneself in loving-kindness (Sanskrit: Maitrī, Pāli: Mettā).
-There may appear pleasant emotional or bodily states, similar to those experienced during initial absorption in concentration practices.
+The final method tested is metta meditation, also known as loving-kindness meditation or benevolence cultivation (Pāli: mettā bhāvanā).
+After calming the mind for a while, one works with an intention (potentially supported by visualization), formulating wishes for the benefit and happiness of all beings, which leads to awakening oneself in loving-kindness (Sanskrit: Maitrī, Pāli: Mettā).
+This can induce pleasant emotional or bodily states, akin to those experienced during initial absorption in concentration practices.

 Execution

-I reserved about 5 minutes for each practice.
-It may not seem much but this is enough to notice the different characteristics of the EEG.
-The exercise began with taking a posture and relaxation for about a minute and ended with relaxation and body movement (after the counted time).
-The idea was not to transfer states of consciousness between testing of the successive methods.
+Each practice was allotted about 5 minutes.
+While this might seem brief, it is sufficient to observe different characteristics of the EEG.
+Each session began with assuming a posture and relaxing for approximately a minute, and it concluded with relaxation and physical movement after the stipulated time.
+The intent was to prevent the transfer of consciousness states between successive methods.

-I had a plan prepared for each exercise that was read by my companion so that I would know when to start and end certain phases of meditation and refer to them in my calculations.
+For each exercise, I had a plan that my companion read aloud, which allowed me to know when to commence and conclude specific meditation phases and refer to them in my analyses.

-During the meditations I used the Muse 2 band connected to the Wave application which recorded 5 frequency bands of my brainwaves.
-Here is a visualisation of their changes in real time with background music added later:
+Throughout the meditations, I wore the Muse 2 band connected to the Wave application, which recorded the five frequency bands of my brainwaves.
+Below is a visual representation of their real-time changes, with background music added later:

-You can enable captions in the player using the CC
+You can enable subtitles in the player by pressing the CC

-available.
-They contain additional information about the steps of each
+Polish are available.
+They provide additional information about the stages of each

 method.
-Additionally there are links opening the clip at moments where the subsequent
+There are also links that open the clip at points where the subsequent

 practices are recorded.
-They can be found in the description of this material on the
+These can be found in the description of this material on the

 - breath counting,